aws/aws-cdk-rfcs/text/0362-abrahcoh.md

 `GreaterThan`, `LessThan`, `EqualTo`, and `NotEqualTo` accept a single numerical value.
 `IsPresent` accept either boolean true or false.

+The operator and operator input field are referred to in this library as a `condition`.

-To add a filter to a CloudWatch logs contribution, the user will use the `CloudWatchLogsV1Filter.fromFilter()` method, which will take in a `ICloudWatchLogV1RuleBodyFilter`.
-Users will enter in the `Match` value and the corresponding operation and input.
+To add a filter to a CloudWatch logs contribution, the user will use the `CloudWatchLogsV1Filter.fromFilter()` method, which will take in a `CloudWatchLogV1RuleBodyFilterProps`.
+Users will enter in the `Match` value and the corresponding `condition`.

-> Note: the name 'operationAndInput' is primarily a placeholder until a better idea comes up.
-> Maybe just 'operation' would be sufficient

-An example is shown below:
+Users can use the `CloudWatchLogsV1FilterCondition` class to leverage autocompletion and typechecking when creating the `condition` field as shown below:

 ```typescript
 const ruleBody = CloudWatchLogV1RuleBody.fromRuleBody({